Federal lawsuit accuses NY Knicks owner James Dolan, media mogul Harvey Weinstein of sexual assault

 “I have suffered so profoundly because of what James Dolan and Harvey Weinstein did to me years ago, and it was not an easy decision to come forward and seek justice,” she said in a statement.
 “But for me, to truly address my trauma, I need to seek accountability.”

 Dolan, as executive chairman of Madison Square Garden Sports Corp., heads the NBA’s Knicks and NHL’s Rangers.
-His attorney, E. Danya Perry, said there is “absolutely no merit” to Croft’s allegations and references to Weinstein are “simply meant to inflame.”
+Perry said there is “absolutely no merit” to Croft’s allegations and references to Weinstein are “simply meant to inflame.”

 “Kellye Croft and James Dolan had a friendship,” Perry said in a statement.
 “Bottom line, this is not a he said/she said matter and there is compelling evidence to back up our position.
 We look forward to proving that in court.”